yvelikova/axway-open-docs/content/en/docs/apigtw_install/_index.md

 {
-"title": "Install API Gateway",
+"title": "API Gateway Installation Guide", "linkTitle": "Install API Gateway",
-"linkTitle": "API Gateway Installation",
 "weight":"2",
 "date": "2019-10-07",
 "description": "This guide describes how to install API Gateway components on all supported platforms."